JM1/ansible-collection-jm1-cloudy/roles/libvirt_networks/README.md

 and key `acl` is present, then any line in `/etc/qemu/bridge.conf` or `/etc/qemu-kvm/bridge.conf` which lists the libvirt network will be removed to revoke access to bridges for unprivileged users.

-[^libvirt-networks-parameter-autostart]: If key `autostart` is present in a list item and it evaluates to `yes`, then module [`community.libvirt.virt_net`][community-libvirt-virt-net] from collection [`community.libvirt`][ galaxy-community-libvirt] will be used to mark that network to be started automatically when the libvirt daemon starts.
+[^libvirt-networks-parameter-autostart]: If key `autostart` is present in a list item and it evaluates to `true`, then module [`community.libvirt.virt_net`][community-libvirt-virt-net] from collection [`community.libvirt`][ galaxy-community-libvirt] will be used to mark that network to be started automatically when the libvirt daemon starts.